ryzeon-dev/bmdns/README.md

 ## Supported OS
 The software officially supports GNU/Linux and Windows.

 It should work on FreeBSD and MacOS systems, but it is untested.
+The `install`/`update`/`uninstall` scripts are specifically written for GNU/Linux and Windows, any attempt of running them in other OS may lead to errors and unexpected behaviour.

 ## OS requirements
 Compilation requires `python3 python3-venv python3-pip` packages to be installed